-Buying Personas- What are they and why are they important.
+Buying Personas- What are they and why are they important to understand your customers?

 In a previous blog we talked about the need to understand your customers and that they are not all the same.
 In this blog we will look at the importance to your business of Buying Persona's and how to construct your own.